ccktaiwan/prospera-os/README.md

 Where conflicts arise, interpretation flows strictly top-down.

-Prospera Operating System — a governance-first enterprise execution OS integrating Codex-based generation, human-in-the-loop control, and canonical system design.
----

-# Prospera OS

-**A Governance-First Enterprise Execution Operating System**

-Prospera OS is not a traditional software product, framework, or developer toolkit.
+16 Prospera OS is not a traditional software product, framework, or developer toolkit.
-It is a **governance-first enterprise execution operating system** designed to integrate **Codex-based generation** into real organizational decision-making, execution, and accountability structures.
+17 It is a governance-first enterprise execution operating system designed to integrate Codex-based generation ... into real organizational decision-making, execution, and accountability structures.

 This repository exists to **define how AI can be governed before it is scaled**.